-This course provides English Language Learning (ELL) students an integrated communicative experience at the intermediate level.
-Students will focus on developing fluency in writing using American English at the paragraph and multi-paragraph level along with grammatical structures to support writing.
+This English for Academic Purposes course provides non-native English-speaking students an integrated communicative experience at the high-intermediate level.
+Students will focus on developing fluency in writing using American English at the paragraph and multiparagraph level along with grammatical structures to support writing.
 This course does not fulfill degree requirements.
-This course is the third writing and grammar course in the sequence of courses leading to ENGL 121.3 hrs. lecture/wk.
+This course is the third writing and grammar course in the sequence of courses leading to ENGL 121.
+3 hrs. lecture/wk.